Educational Psychology MSc

 - transferable interpersonal and professional skills

 Arranged by us, the placements will take place within local authority psychological services throughout Scotland.
-As far as possible we aim that your placement will be no more than one hour travel time from your home address.
+As far as possible we aim that your placement will be no more than one and a half hours travel time from your home address.

 Once you have successfully completed this course you will go on to a further year of supervised practice in an accredited local authority psychological service.